neondatabase/neon/docs/rfcs/025-generation-numbers.md

    not do any deletions because it can't synchronize with control plane, or if it could, its deletion queue processing would get errors for the validation requests.

-Node 0 is not "failed" per-se in this situation: if it becomes responsive again, then the control plane may detach the tenants that have been re-attached elsewhere from node 0.

 #### Case B: direct node replacement with same node_id and drive

 This is the scenario we would experience if running pageservers in some dynamic